UiL-OTS-labs/four-labs-et/README.md

 # Requirements
 You are expected to be able to run a few commands from the command line.
-You have a working version of python2/3 on your path or know how to run the python interpreter another way.
+You have a working version of python2 (unfortunately some of the dependencies don't work with python3) on your path or know how to run the python interpreter another way.

 # Run the experiment